odmsolutions/odmsolutions.github.io/index.md

 # About Danny Staple

-I am the Director of ODM Solutions, and a skilled IT professional.
+Danny is the Director of ODM Solutions, and a skilled IT professional.

 ## Python

-I've been using Python for close to a decade for various tasks, professionally since around 2008.
+Danny been using Python for close to a decade for various tasks, professionally since around 2008.

-I have used it as a tool for many things including the automation systems below, Django apps for managing DB data, data file transformation and reporting, hardware monitoring, site-to-site synchronisation.
+ODM has used it as a tool for many things including the automation systems below, Django apps for managing DB data, data file transformation and reporting, hardware monitoring, site-to-site synchronisation.

-I am using Python to work with robots (please see <a href="http://orionrobots.co.uk">OrionRobots</a> - stuff with Raspberry Pi and Arduino).
+Danny Staple is also using Python to work with robots (please see <a href="http://orionrobots.co.uk">OrionRobots</a> - stuff with Raspberry Pi and Arduino).

 ## Automation

-I have been working in automation for continuous integration systems with BSkyB since 2010.
+ODM have been working in automation for continuous integration systems with Sky, Cisco and Synamedia since 2010.
 This is automation of software builds, software testing and delivery into test/integration teams.

-I have been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
+ODM has been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
 This includes system admin, extending with Jelly, and building jobs with it.

 ## Test automation

-I am a test-infected, or even test-obsessed developer, and in the last 4 years I have been working closely with a number of automated testing methods:
+Danny is a test-infected, or even test-obsessed developer, and has been working closely with a number of automated testing methods:

 * Automatic unit testing - mocking, stubbing, optimizing where tests need speeding up.
 * Integration testing - bringing components together and testing sections of a full system.
 * Full Stack Testing - Testing on hardware.

-I have experience with the S3 StormTest system since 2010 for testing full stack on STB's.
+ODM has experience with the S3 StormTest system since 2010 for testing full stack on STB's.
-I am familiar with Pythons Unittest, Micheal Foords Mock, VirtualEnv and Nose for testing python systems.
+Danny is familiar with Pythons Unittest, Micheal Foords Mock, VirtualEnv and Nose for testing python systems.
-I have built a system for automating testing of ActionScript with a Jasmine like syntax and automated from Jenkins.
+Prior to starting ODM, Danny built a system for automating testing of ActionScript with a Jasmine like syntax and automated  by integration with Hudson (now Jenkins).

 Some experience with Selenium, VirtualBox.

 ## Build automation

 ODM Solutions is able to consult on single step build processes for complex builds involving multiple languages and technologies.
 This includes working with:

 * Makefiles